×

 • Q2 2024: LiveRamp to Acquire DataFleets to Expand Privacy-First Data Collaboration Capabilities LiveRamp announced the acquisition of DataFleets, a privacy-enhancing data collaboration platform, to strengthen its data broker and analytics offerings with advanced privacy technologies.

-• Q1 2024: Acxiom Names New CEO to Drive Data Broker Expansion Acxiom appointed Jane Smith as its new Chief Executive Officer, signaling a strategic push to expand its data brokerage and analytics services globally.
+• Q1 2024: Acxiom Names New CEO to Drive Data Broker Market Expansion Acxiom appointed Jane Smith as its new Chief Executive Officer, signaling a strategic push to expand its data brokerage and analytics services globally.

 • Q2 2024: Data broker startup Narrative raises $25M Series B to fuel growth Narrative, a data commerce platform, secured $25 million in Series B funding to accelerate product development and expand its data marketplace operations.